vitalyper/hckthn_jpm/README.md

 2. ```cd hckthn_jpm```
 3. Assuming **Prerequisites** above are met, run ```lein run```

 Open browser and navigate to **localhost:9001**.
 You can now iteract with build pipeline.
-To changed the github repo being watched for changes modify below in [steps.clj](src/hckthn_jpm/steps.clj)
+To watch your, or other, github repo for changes modify below in [steps.clj](src/hckthn_jpm/steps.clj)

 ```(def repo-uri "https://github.com/nialliain/theTimeIs.git")```